 The Black Hills plant will be producing ~16 million gallons per year of advanced synthetic fuels, with the capability of producing either ≤1 ppm sulfur synthetic diesel or Sustainable Aviation Fuel (SAF).

 Due to expected demand for SAF, ETF anticipates producing primarily SAF via Fischer-Tropsch engineering processes.
-Major jet fuel supplier to U.S. airports has offered LOI to purchase all fuel produced at plant.
+A major jet fuel supplier to U.S. airports has executed an LOI to purchase all fuel produced at plant.

 Key Project Attributes